Dogxim: Genetics

 Genetic analysis indicated that Dogxim had 76 chromosomes, which exactly matches the number in the maned wolf.
 However, as the chromosomes lacked the common structural appearances (phenotype) of that species, it appeared likely that the two canids were not related.
 It was found that Dogxim's 76 chromosomes came from the haploid chromosomes, 39 from the dog and 37 from the Pampas fox, the first evidence of hybridization between these two different canid species.
 Dogs have 78 chromosomes (39 haploid pairs), while the Pampas fox, 74 (37 haploid pairs).
 Additional evidence of hybridisation was the presence of two different X chromosomes indicating their origins from two species.

 In mammals such as dogs and humans, mitochondria are inherited exclusively from the mothers.
 Mitochondrial DNA (mtDNA) of Dogxim indicated that her mitochondria came from the Pampas fox.
 Thus, Dogxim came from a crossbreeding between a Pampas fox mother and a dog father of an unknown breed.
+The scientists who made the original research remarked that Dogxim "represents the first documented case of hybridization between these two species".
+However, the Pampas fox and other South American foxes are not true foxes; instead, they are closer genetically to wolf-like canids, which include dogs.
+The lineage that led to the dog separated from the lineage that led to the pampas fox between 6-7.4 million years ago.